arthur-zhuk/fillit/README.md

 # fillit
-fillit is project that allows for searching for the optimal solution among a large set of tetrimino piece possibilities. fillit features an algorithm which fits tetriminos together into the smallest possible square grid.
+_fillit_ is project that allows for searching for the optimal solution among a large set of tetrimino piece possibilities. fillit features an algorithm which fits tetriminos together into the smallest possible square grid.

 A **tetrimino** is a 4 block geometric figure as found in the game Tetris.

+*fillit* doens't consist of recoding Tetris but rather taking in a parameter which contains a list of tetriminos which are 4x4 in size.
+Our approach to finding the smallest possible square the pieces could fit into involves implementing a backtracking algorithm.